 Seattle University welcomes applicants who have received their education through homeschooling experiences.
-We recognize that traditional high school may not be ideal for every student, thus, in order to maintain consistency in how we read applications from all students, homeschool students must supply the additional information noted in this policy.
+We recognize that traditional high school may not be ideal for every student.
+In order to maintain consistency in how we read applications from all students, homeschool students must supply the additional information.

 Seattle University Admissions requires the following application requirements in order to thoroughly evaluate whether homeschool applicants have met the necessary foundation of skills and academic credentials to be successful students at Seattle University.

-All freshman applicants, regardless of homeschool status, are required to submit the following:
+All first-year applicants, regardless of homeschool status, are required to submit the following:

-In addition to the general application requirements listed above, freshman homeschool applicants are also required to submit the following additional information by the application deadline in order to have the application considered complete:
+In addition to the general application requirements listed above, first-year homeschool applicants are also required to submit the following additional information by the application deadline in order to have the application considered complete:

 The Home School questions on the School Report form of the Common Application completed by the homeschool supervisor (the person responsible for education plan and overseeing instruction).